From her remarks (with added comments from me):

 Gee, she could have mentioned this from March 2002:

 In an 2005 interview with the Jerusalem Center for Public Affairs (JPCA), Steven Khoury, of Bethlehem's First Baptist Church, reported that the church had been attacked by Muslims from a nearby refugee camp "with Molotov cocktails 14 times.
 Our church vans have been burned.
-The church was broken into and defaced with graffiti five times."
+The church was broken into and defaced with graffiti five times."or this:

 2005 Dec 20, About two dozen gunmen briefly seized Bethlehem's city hall on Manger Square, demanding money and jobs in the Palestinian security forces.
 Worried clergy temporarily closed the nearby Church of the Nativity for safety reasons